sunriselayer/gitbook/learn/sunrise/blob.md

 Furthermore, the decentralization of the network will get better.
 In the design of executing 2-dimension Reed Solomon encoding by validators, the required resource of validators will be increased by the size of the tx data in the block and it will lead to the concentration of the network to small number of validators.
 In the new design, the resource of running Prover Light Node is very light.
 The more Prover Light Node in the Network, the more off chain blob data can be attested for their Data Availability.

+In conclusion, there are benefits:

+- The throughput of the network will be increased
+- Easy to control the long term Data Retrievability
+  - Applications for fully on-chain AI, gaming, social and so on can be realized
+- The decentralization of the network will be improved

 ### KZG Commitment